parkermac/LO/pre/river/README.md

 ### It relies on functions in the module `LO/lo_tools/lo_tools/river_functions.py`, which go out and get data from external sources: USGS, NWS Forecasts, and Environment Canada websites.
 The reason for putting these in lo_tools is that they are also used by the forecast system.

-#### _NOTE: This really needs to be rewritten to make it easier to update an archive for a given year without having to re-download 40 years of data._
+#### _NOTE: This was rewritten in November 2022 to make it easier to add one new year to the historical transport data.
+You have to edit things in make_historical.py each time you do this, and it has to match up with what you look for when making the forcing files, like with riv00._

+---

+#### CURRENT OUTPUT STATE, 2022.11.13
+cas6_v3 has:
+- historical flow and flow climatology for 1980-2021
+- historical temperature and temperature climatology for 1980-2020

 ---